Why Mendeley + Thetapad?

 4. Keep Metadata Clean

-Good metadata in Mendeley = good BibTeX output:
+Good metadata in Mendeley produces good BibTeX output:

-- Fill in all fields (authors, year, journal)
+- Fill in all relevant fields (authors, year, journal, volume, pages)

 - Correct errors when you spot them